- de novo Sequencing

 Advanced Bioinformatics Analysis

-- Target gene prediction of miRNAs
+- Target gene prediction of novel and known miRNA (only one sample needed)

 - Base editing analysis of miRNA